deanishe/zothero/README.md

 - Copy citations either in citation/note style or bibliography style
 - Copy citations in any [locale supported by CSL](#locales)
 - Citations are copied in multiple formats, so the right data are automatically pasted into the application you're using
+- Trigger search while you type using the Snippet Trigger (you must assign the snippet keyword yourself in Alfred Preferences)

 <a name="download--installation"></a>